Serbski dom: After World War II

 The building was funded by donations from the Lusatia and Slavic speaking countries (especially the ČSSR, Poland and Yugoslavia) yielding 1.5 million RM.
 In addition, young people of the surrounding villages worked for free in the brigades of the Sorbian youth organization Serbska młodźina during the Natwarjamy Serbski dom ('We build the house of the Sorbs') campaign.
 The political climate in the Soviet-occupied zone, Maćica Serbska became a part of Domowina.
 During the currency reform in 1948, changing Reichsmark (RM) 10:1 for East German Mark (DM), the Domowina lost most of its funds.
 The construction was severely impaired by the lack of financial resources.
 Therefore, the government allocated 500.000 DM to the construction of Serbski dom.
 Shortly before it was finished, Domowina transferred the building to become public property.
 The building was inaugurated on July 8, 1956, on occasion of the 2nd Sorbian Peoples Congress.

 In 1954, the city of Bautzen renamed the street in between August-Bebel Plaza and the Postplatz to Dr.-Ernst-Mucke street, commemorating the 100th birthday of Arnošt Muka (1854–1932).

 Kurt Heine created a long term documentation of the history of the Serbski dom from 1947 to 1959 called Naš serbski dom.
 The 70 minutes film shows the cleanup efforts after the war, the groundbreaking and the use of the finished building.
 In 2017, the film was digitized.

 To commemorate the 150th birthday of Jan Arnošt Smoler, Johannes Hansky and Gerhard Stauf designed two stamps for the Deutsche Post of the GDR, issued March 1, 1966, depicting Smoler (20 Pf.) and the Serbski dom (25 Pf.).

 In 2012/2013, the interior was renovated and the rooms of the former café became office rooms.

 Description

 It is a cultural heritage monument in center of Bautzen.
-It is a four story sand stone building with triangular gables.
+It is a four-story sand stone building with triangular gables.
 The facade of the ground level is visible stone, while the upper floors are uniform.
-The building is situated on the norther side of Postplatz, in between Karl-Marx street to the west and Kurt-Pchalek street to the east.
+The building is situated on the northern side of Postplatz, in between Karl-Marx street to the west and Kurt-Pchalek street to the east.

 The facade on the Kurt-Pchalek street resembles the sand stone sculpture "Jungbrigadierleiter", commemorating the Brigaden movement during the construction phase.